Honors in Psychology (54 crs.)

 Psychology majors may choose to complete their department degree requirements with an honors designation.
 This is an excellent opportunity for good students to gain valuable expertise.
 Completion of Honors in Psychology demonstrates to graduate program admissions committees and future employers that you have special experience, motivation, and ability to succeed in the field of psychology.
 If you meet the criteria for participation and you are a dedicated student of psychology, you are strongly encouraged to take advantage of this opportunity.

-The Honors in Psychology Program is open to psychology majors who have and maintain a 3.8 QPA overall.
+The Honors in Psychology Program is open to psychology majors who have and maintain a 3.6 overall QPA and a 3.8 Psychology QPA.
 Students in their second semester (freshmen class) and beyond (up to and including first semester juniors) who meet this requirement will be invited to participate.
 If you are a transfer student who would like to participate or if you believe you are qualified and were not asked, please contact the department.

 Honors in Psychology Requirements:

-- Honors students must also earn 6 hours of honors credit from some combination of 300-level and 400-level courses (beyond those used to satisfy Knowledge Base, Skills/Careers, and Social Awareness requirements).
-With departmental permission, 500-level graduate courses can be taken to fulfill the requirements for these 6 credits.
+- Honors students must also earn six hours of honors credit from some combination of 300-level and 400-level courses (beyond those used to fulfill core or elective requirements of the Psychology Major).
+With departmental permission, 500-level graduate courses can be taken to fulfill the requirements for these six credits.